Marginal $T\bar{T}$-Like Deformation and ModMax Theories in Two Dimensions

-So, there are two types of $T \bar{T}$-like flow for the generalized marginal scalar theory.
-First one is the marginal (with respect to $\gamma$) and the second one is irrelevant (with respect to $\lambda$) .
-These two $T \bar{T}$-like flows are as follows
+By substituting the relations \reef{Tga} and \reef{Tgamalamda} in Eq. \reef{blamda}, we obtain $b=\frac{1}{2}$.
+Therefore, there are two types of $T \bar{T}$-like flows for the GMS theory; the irrelevant (with respect to $\lambda$) and the marginal (with respect to $\gamma$).
+These two $T \bar{T}$-like flows are described by

-These two $T \bar{T}$-like flows can be the two basic equations in QFTs.
-In Fig. \ref{fig2} the deformations of the free scalar theory by irrelevant and marginal operators has been depicted diagrammatically.